JobJourney Logo

 Situational

-You inherit a project that is already 3 months behind schedule and over budget.
-The team is demoralized.
-What are your first 30 days?
+You inherit a project that is three months behind schedule and over budget, and the team is demoralized.
+What do you do in your first 30 days?

 Role-Specific